Houston Whole-House Humidifiers & Dehumidifiers

 Our headquarters are conveniently located near downtown Houston, just blocks from the intersection of the North and Katy Freeways (I-45 and I-10 respectively).
 Regardless of where you live, we can travel to your location quickly.
 Give us a call or fill out a contact form to learn more.

 Our business hours are Monday through Saturday, 7am-9pm local time.
-However, whenever you need emergency service, we can deliver prompt, professional repairs.
+We can deliver prompt, professional repairs.